ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ## How to use your plugin in new installation methods?

-How your plugin is used in the new installation methods depends on whether you have chosen to support the new installation methods only or also provide backwards compatibility with the old installation methods.
+How your plugin is used in the new installation methods depends on whether you have chosen to support the new installation methods only or also provide backward compatibility with the old installation methods.

 If you support the new installation methods only: